Stowell-Lab/SkillCenter-LMS/README.md

 ## Prerequisites
 * **Licensing:** Microsoft 365 Licensing (e.g., Office 365 E3) covering Power Apps and Power Automate use rights.
 * **Power Platform:** Environment access (Dev/Test/Prod).
-* **SharePoint:** Site Owner on the target Grader-Only site (e.g., *Skills Center – Proctors*).
+* **SharePoint:** Site Owner on the target Grader Only site (e.g., *Skills Center – Proctors*).
     > **Critical:** This site must be restricted to Proctors/Staff.
 Students should not be members of this site.

 ---

 ## SharePoint Provisioning

-### Security Architecture: Two-Site Model
+### Security Architecture: Two Site Model
-To maintain academic integrity and data security, we use a two-site structure:
+To maintain academic integrity and data security, we use a two site structure:

 1.  **Parent Site (Student Facing):** A general site accessible to all students.
 This may house the link to the App, static SOPs, or general announcements.
 2.  **Grader Site (Backend):** The "target site" for the lists/libraries below.
 Access must be restricted to Proctors/Graders only.